kaushik88/weakLearner/_posts/2016-09-08-installing-scala.md

 #### 4. Start REPL

-- scala

 Since Scala is an interpretive language (it is also compile-able), you can try it out using a REPL (Read-Eval-Print-Loop).
 This is an easy way to quickly try out a function or a logic in your mind.
+Just type scala on the command-line -

+- scala

-Let me know if this works for you.
+Let me know if this works for you!